Animal identification and registration system

 Identification Field Operators (IFOs) will be trained for animal tagging and registration using the application.
 The slaughterhouses will also be trained for database management.
 The IFOs in the pilot areas will be equipped with necessary tools for tagging and registering animals.
 The mobile applications will further be connected to the National livestock registration and information database.

-Pilot project is assessed and recommendations are elaborated for the extension stage (external evaluation will be conducted by the EU-TRAM project)
+Pilot project is assessed and recommendations are elaborated for the extension stage

 The European Union funded project "Trade Related Assistance for Mongolia" (EU-TRAM) will assess the project implementation (technical feasibility of the AIRS, financial evaluation and legal assessment) and develop recommendations for next stages, e.g. upscaling the AIRS.